ouyuyuan/pcom/README.rst

-This version is modify from pcom1.0, in order to test the code stability by comparing with pcom_en (git tag v1.1).
+Version 1.2, modify from v1.1 to run the model like GFDL style using mkmf and compile templates

 Ou
 2016